 Product-Based Shopping Experience

-eBay is moving towards a Product-Based Shopping Experience (PBSE) in 2018.
-With the new experience, buyers will be able to easily find merchandise that meets their search criteria and quickly decide which products they want to purchase.
+eBay is transforming the shopping experience to be product-based.
+A Product-Based Shopping Experience (PBSE) will make it easier for buyers to find the merchandise that meets their search criteria, and quickly decide which products they want to purchase.
 Please visit our Seller Center for more information on why eBay is moving to the new experience.

 Sellers and developers looking for complete integration details can skip directly to the Product-Based Shopping Experience Playbook.
 Note that sellers and developers have the option of integrating with PBSE using the traditional Trading API or the new REST-based Inventory API.